HecVini/HecVini/README.md

 * [**Useful Resources**](https://github.com/HecVini/useful_resources): Interesting references I use in my day-to-day research activities in economics.
 It has resources on how to organize a research project, tools in R and Python, references for GIS, and other useful materials. (under construction - probably forever).

-* [**Python + Google Earth Engine: How to Clean MapBiomas LULC Rasters**](https://github.com/HecVini/useful_resources): A complete tutorial on how to use GEE's Python API.
-It cleans MapBiomas LULC data as an example.
+* [**Python + Google Earth Engine: How to Clean MapBiomas LULC Rasters**](https://github.com/HecVini/python_gee_tutorial_mapbiomas): A complete tutorial on how to use GEE's Python API.
+It cleans MapBiomas LULC data as example.
 It was also posted on [Towards Data Science](https://medium.com/towards-data-science/python-google-earth-engine-how-to-clean-mapbiomas-lulc-rasters-for-any-shapefile-in-brazil-05d13dcf2307).

 * [**R Awesome Packages**](https://github.com/HecVini/AwesomePackages): A complete list of useful R packages, organized by category: data analysis, dataviz, econometrics and APIs.